adevil5/adevil5.github.io/_posts/2023-05-21-til-how-to-blog-like-a-pro-in-the-tech-world.md

 ---
 layout: post
-title: "TIL - How to Blog Like a Pro in the Tech World"
+title: TIL - How to Blog Like a Pro in the Tech World
 date: 2023-05-21
-categories: blogging tech
+author: Alex Devillier
+categories: [Blogging, Writing, Professional Development]
+tags: [Blogging Tips, Writing Skills, Simon Willison, Personal Branding]
 ---

 _Unpacking the genius blogging tips and tricks from Simon Willison_